leneti/yaml-fm-lint/README.md

 The functions receive an object with the following properties:

+- `filePath` - The path to the currently linted file
 - `attributes` - The yaml front matter as a JavaScript object
 - `fmLines` - The yaml front matter lines in a string array.
 Includes lines with `---` dashes
 - `lintLog` - Function to call error/warning messages.
 Receives the following arguments: